monikanitsche/axistokes-nearsing/README.md

 (other flags can be ignored, QUAD was used to test round off error issues, which are now resolved)

 % make driver.out

 % driver.out < datinfile

 where datinfile is one of datinl100, datinl200, datinl400, datinl800, datinl1600
 This creates dat.m files in the corresponding subdirectories.
-These are read into matlab and save as dat.mat files which are then plotted by the plotting routines in the given subdirectories.
+These are read into matlab and saved as dat.mat files which are then plotted by the plotting routines in the given subdirectories.

 --------------------------------------------------------------